So we had a drive-by caller called in Mr. Sterdley.

 I was an offensive tackle, so I ran with the tackles and the guards, the offensive linemen.

-And I'd always take a look.
+And I'd always take a look as we're doing the sprints.

 And eventually a coach should say, first three tackles, take it in.